 - Ensuring TSC affected individuals have access to all the latest global research and advancements in TSC.

-Our donors have enabled TSA to champion many life-changing projects in Australia including:
+Our donors and supporters have enabled TSA to champion many life-changing projects in Australia including:

 - Publishing a picture book to help children understand TSC

 - Funding an Australian clinical trial into a new medicine for TSC skin tumours (angiofibromas)